ctrueden/ctrueden.github.io/_pages/deus/SessionMon07.md

 -----

 DEE returns to Earth, and promptly makes his way towards Mars.
 He arrives in Mars subspace around 1 am on Thursday, June 22nd.
 During the calculation time, all contact was lost with the colony on Mars.
-Furthermore, all civilian vessels have been warned not to travel to Mars under any circumstances, as the U.N. is investigating ((NPCCain|potentially hazardous circumstances)) there.
+Furthermore, all civilian vessels have been warned not to travel to Mars under any circumstances, as the U.N. is investigating [potentially hazardous circumstances](NPCCain) there.

 -----